Cubix

 Cubix is an animated television series created by Cinepix.
 Set in 2044, it follows a boy, named Connor, who is fascinated with robots and lives with his father, Graham in Bubble Town, a robot-abundant city that is a center for robotics corporation RobixCorp.

-4Kids Entertainment acquired the North American rights to the series, with an English-language dub produced by 4Kids Productions to the series in 2001 shortly after the show debuted in August, retaining them until their transfer to Saban Brands, a subsidiary of Saban Capital Group in June 2012.
+4Kids Entertainment acquired the North American rights to the series, with an English-language dub produced by 4Kids Productions, retaining them until their transfer to Saban Brands in June 2012.
 In the United States, it aired on Kids' WB from August 11, 2001, until May 10, 2003.

 Production

 Cubix was created by the Korean company called Cinepix and licensed by 4Kids Entertainment in North America, and aired for two seasons on Kids' WB!, lasting from August 11, 2001, to May 10, 2003.
-In May 2001, 4Kids teamed up with a major quick-service restaurant (QSR) to promote the show.
-The promotion ran for five weeks nationwide.
-The show had toys in Burger King kids meals and at retail stores.
-Trendmasters had the toy license to the series.
-Jakks Pacific also had the licensing agreement for the toy line.
+In May 2001, 4Kids announced a partnership with a major quick-service restaurant, who would host a promotion of the series for five weeks nationwide.
+This would result in a line of toys featured in Burger King kids meals.
+Toy companies Trendmasters and Jakks Pacific both had licenses to release toys based off the series in retail stores.

-The show has been the theme of three video games: Showdown, Clash 'n' Bash, and Race 'n' Robots.